NkosinuttyMlalazi/NkosinuttyMlalazi/README.md

 ## Hi there 👋
-# 💻 Nkosinathi Clement | IT Support Technician
+# 💻 Nkosinathi Clement Mlalazi | IT Support Technician

 Hi there! 👋
 I'm an enthusiastic and dedicated **IT Support Technician** with a passion for solving technical problems, supporting users, and maintaining smooth-running systems.
 I specialize in providing technical assistance, troubleshooting hardware/software issues, and improving IT workflows.